mohitrohilla021/Jupyter-Notebook/README.md

 ### Prerequisites

 List any prerequisites or dependencies that users need to have installed before they can run your notebook.
+Python in the system is needed, rest of the required packages can be installed using the pip command.

 ```bash
 pip install -r requirements.txt